HA4ever37/8-Bit-CPU-EEPROM-Programmer/README.md

 * Reduced components in compare with Ben Eater's design
 * 256 bit of SRAM instead of 64
 * 4 CPU cycles per micro-instruction instead of 6
-* Different ram buses for instructions and data
+* Speated ram buses for instructions and data  (8 bits for instructions + 8 bits for data)

 To program the EEPROM, you will need the following: